S-iddharth/Rakshak_AES_Encrypt-Decrypt_Tool/README.md

 - **Generate Key**: Generate a secure encryption key.
 - **Encrypt Message**: Enter your message and encrypt it with the generated key.
 - **Copy Ciphertext**: Copy the encrypted message to the clipboard.
-- **Mask/Unmask Key**: Toggle the visibility of the encryption key for security.
 - **Decrypt Message**: Paste the key and the ciphertext to decrypt the message.

 ## Prerequisites